mmstac/MidiReader/README.md

 *   **Real-time Visual Feedback:** Accurately maps your physical key strokes to the virtual on-screen piano.
     *   🟢 **Green Circle:** Perfect hit!
 You played the correct note at the correct time.
     *   🔴 **Red Circle:** Incorrect pitch or mistimed keystroke.
 *   **WAIT / CONT Modes:** Train at your own pace.
-Switch the app to **WAIT** mode, and the timeline will gracefully pause at every upcoming chord until you press the exact corresponding keys on your physical hardware.
+Switch the app to **WAIT** mode, and the timeline will gracefully pause at every upcoming note/chord until you press the exact corresponding keys on your physical hardware.
-*   **Smart Step Logic:** Advance through a song chord-by-chord with the press of a button.
+*   **Smart Step Logic:** Advance through a song note-by-note with the press of a button.
 Alternatively, check the **Mic** box to step forward automatically using a spoken word, a hand clap, or by physically playing the piano note.

 ## ✨ Core Features

-*   **Realistic 88-Key UI:** Notes accurately fall toward a proportionately rendered 88-key piano bed.
-Black keys are sized realistically to prevent optical illusions and overlaps.
+*   **88-Key UI:** Notes accurately fall toward a proportionately rendered 88-key piano bed.
 *   **Intelligent Bounding-Box Camera:** The dynamic zoom camera looks ahead to upcoming chords and smoothly pushes the frame left or right just enough to keep all active notes perfectly in view.
+You can alternatively set a static zoom size.
 *   **A/B Loop Training:** Isolate difficult measures by adjusting the dual-thumb loop slider.
-*   **Deep Customization:** Open the settings menu to adjust block sizes, font colors, and customize the color family for specific notes.
+*   **Customize Display:** Open the settings menu to adjust note block font sizes and colors for specific notes.
 Settings are automatically saved to your browser.

 ## 🚀 Installation & Usage